Psyduck

 # Use a custom database file

-bun migrate up --db ./custom.db
+pnpm migrate --db ./custom.db

 # Use a custom migrations directory

-bun migrate up --migrations ./custom-migrations
+pnpm migrate --migrations ./custom-migrations

 # Rollback the last migration

-bun migrate down
+pnpm migrate down

 # Rollback a specific number of migrations

-bun migrate down --number 2
+pnpm migrate down --number 2

 # Rollback all migrations

-bun migrate down --number all
+pnpm migrate down --number all

 Configuration Initialization